mrquantumcodes/configpulse/README.md

 # ConfigPulse
-A simple plugin to see how long it's been since you touched your config
+A simple plugin to see how long it's been since you touched your Neovim config

 # Installation
 Install using your favourite plugin manager.
 Url is `mrquantumcodes/configpulse`